 The family of coronaviruses that MERS belongs to includes the common cold as well as SARS (Severe Acute Respiratory Syndrome).
 Early symptoms of MERS CoV are much like the flu, but can advance to pneumonia, breathing difficulty and even kidney failure and death.

 Middle East Respiratory Syndrome Coronavirus has spread from infected individuals to others with close contact.
 However, community settings have not been proven to sustain spreading of the illness, according to the CDC.
 The June 13 WHO report, ‘Update on MERS-CoV transmission from animals to humans, and interim recommendations for at-risk groups,’ said farm workers and people with regular close contact with animals may be at higher risk of contracting the virus:

 ‘Discovery of the routes of transmission, whether direct or indirect, between camels and people, is critical to stopping transmission of the virus.
 WHO is working with partner agencies with expertise in animal health and food safety, including FAO, OIE and national authorities, to facilitate ongoing investigations.’

 The CDC, WHO and health departments around the world are monitoring the spread of the MERS CoV.
 The global effort seeks to better understand MERS and how it spreads, and to prevent infection and spreading of the virus.

 BLU-MED Response Systems® provides rapidly deployable field hospitals to support response and treatment to disease outbreaks like MERS and Ebola.
-For more information about these and other medical facilities, email us at email@example.com, call +1-425-739-2795 or click here.
+Contact us for more information about these and other medical facilities, email us at firstname.lastname@example.org or call +1-425-739-2795